 While here, those interested in conservation can pay their respects at the grave of the American primatologist and conservationist Dian Fossey.
 Extend your Rwanda holidays to take in more of the 'Land of a Thousand Hills' and you can discover Akagera National Park, or venture to Nyungwe where primates thrive in their forest sanctuary.

 Contact one of our Rwanda specialists + 44 (0) 20 3958 6120

-As gorilla-tracking is a key reason for visiting Rwanda, you will visit the Volcanoes National Park, the only place to spot them.
-Original Travel has in-depth knowledge of the hugely significant Virunga conservation area, one of the few remaining places to see mountain gorillas in the wild.
-It is worth noting that a certain level of fitness is encouraged so that you can trek up over 7,500ft - in sometimes muddy conditions - to find the gorillas.
+Gorilla-tracking is a key reason for visiting Rwanda, and as the best place to spot them, Volcanoes National Park is a must-visit during Rwanda holidays.
+Our travel experts have an in-depth knowledge of the hugely significant Virunga conservation area, one of the few remaining places to see mountain gorillas in the wild.
+Rwanda is also home to two other national parks, Akagera National Park and Nyungwe National Park, both of which also offer incredible wildlife and cultural opportunities.
+It is worth noting that a certain level of fitness is encouraged so that you can trek up over 7,500ft – sometimes in muddy conditions – to find the gorillas.